Controlled Loewner-Kufarev Equation Embedded into the Universal Grassmannian: The controlled Loewner--Kufarev equation

 This can be rewritten as the following controlled differential equation

-where $x_{k} (t) = u_{k} (t) + i v_{k} (t)$ for $k \geq 1$, and $ \xi ( \mathbf{x}, z )_{t} = \sum_{k=1}^{\infty} x_{k} (t) z^{k} $.
+where $x_{k} (t) = u_{k} (t) + i v_{k} (t)$ for $k \geqslant 1$, and $ \xi ( \mathbf{x}, z )_{t} = \sum_{k=1}^{\infty} x_{k} (t) z^{k} $.

-If we omit the condition $\mathrm{Re} \{ p(t,z) \} > 0$, that is, we allow the real part of $p(t,z)$ to have arbitrary signs, then the equation (\ref{PomLK}) is called {\it alternate Loewner-Kufarev equation}, as considered by I.~Markina and A.~Vasil'ev \cite{MaVa10}.
-Intuitively, this describes evolutions of conformal mappings whose images of $\mathbb{D}_{0}$ are not necessary increasing, i.e. not strict subordinations.
+If we omit the condition $\mathrm{Re} \{ p(t,z) \} > 0$, that is, we allow the real part of $p(t,z)$ to have an arbitrary sign, then equation (\ref{PomLK}) is called the {\it alternate Loewner--Kufarev equation}, as considered by I.~Markina and A.~Vasil'ev \cite{MaVa10}.
+Intuitively, this describes evolutions of conformal mappings whose images of $\mathbb{D}$ are not necessary increasing, i.e., not strict subordinations.
 It appears that the general theory with respect to the existence and uniqueness of solutions is not yet fully developed.
-However, our controlled Loewner-Kufarev equations (\ref{controlled-LK}) deal with this alternate case because we have not assumed that $ p(t,z) := \frac{\mathrm{d}}{\mathrm{d}t} ( x_{0} (t) + \xi ( \mathbf{x}, z )_{t} ) $ has a positive real part.
+However, our controlled Loewner--Kufarev equation (\ref{controlled-LK}) deals with this alternate case because we have not assumed that $ p(t,z) := \frac{\mathrm{d}}{\mathrm{d}t} ( x_{0} (t) + \xi ( \mathbf{x}, z )_{t} ) $ has a positive real part.